davekinkead/LAWS4111/Contemporary Natural Law Theories.md

 - set of rules made by an effective and determinate authority in accordance with rules of recognition.
 - directed to pursue the common good of the community.

+A central case of law is one that is satisfies positivist criteria _and_ fulfils it moral purpose to advance the common good.

+Any law that doesn't advance the common good has no moral obligation to be obeyed.

+### Dworkin

+Primarily responded to Hart, arguing that he ignored the idea of principles in law.
+Laws are rules, but are rule constrained by principles.

+He offers the analogy of judges each writing one chapter of a chain novel.
+For the novel to make sense, each judge must derive the principles from preceding chapters and ensure their own specifics are congruent with earlier principles.

+There are 3 hard cases of law:

+- pre-interpretive
+- interpretive
+- post-interpretive

+Legal decision making involves both fit and political morality, and these factors will usually determine a single right answer.